Beefer steals the spotlight from Keiki and Andrea...again.note :His spotlight will later get stolen◊ by Princess Pi.

 The chase scene in "Deathburger in Paradise" is drawn as crude doodles due to budget constrictions.

-Also, rolling over the Keiki link at the Platypus Comix homepage brings up a drawing of Beefer's eyes, and he was the only Keiki character to show up in the Platypus Comix Tenth Anniversary Ensemble.
+If not for the fact the title of the series hasn't changed, one might think Beefer displaced Keiki as the main character, since he's had several days in the limelight.
+Also, he was the only Keiki character to show up in the Platypus Comix Tenth Anniversary Ensemble.
 (Most of the other series were represented by at least two characters)

 Canon Sue: Invoked; since Keiki is the most refined character in the comic, Queenie once called her a Mary Sue.